ros2/ros2_tracing/README.md

 For more information, see [this example launch file](./tracetools_launch/launch/example.launch.py) and the [`Trace` action](./tracetools_launch/tracetools_launch/action.py).

 You must [install the kernel tracer](#building) if you want to enable kernel events (`events_kernel` in Python, `events-kernel` in XML or YAML).
-If have installed the kernel tracer, use kernel tracing, and still encounter an error here, make sure to [add your user to the `tracing` group](#tracing).
+If you have installed the kernel tracer, use kernel tracing, and still encounter an error here, make sure to [add your user to the `tracing` group](#tracing).

 ## Design